Dr. Hansen's Guidelines for Collaboration

 Tests

 Without exception, the answers provided on tests must be your own work.
 You should not seek nor divulge answers to test questions from any person or resource unless specifically allowed (e.g., an open-book, open-notes exam).
-In the event of a take-home exam, you should not discuss any aspect of the test with anyone during the exam period.
+In the event of a take-home exam, you should not discuss any aspect of the test with anyone during the exam period, nor should you solicit answers from any source outside of those provided during the course (if in doubt, ask).
 However, asking clarifying questions about the exam of the instructor is permitted and encouraged.

 Homework